-The membership of the Commission shall consist of one faculty member elected by each academic department or program offering a graduate degree, two graduate students (one voting member and one alternate) selected by the Graduate Student Association, the Registrar or their representative, and the Provost or their representative.
+Trinity University maintains the following graduate programs: Accounting, Health Care Administration, Health Care Administration Executive Program, School Leadership, School Psychology, and Teaching.
+The membership of the Commission shall consist of one faculty representative from each graduate program, one graduate student selected by the Graduate Student Association, the Registrar or their representative, and the Provost or their representative.
+The Provost or their representative shall serve in a non-voting capacity.
 Members shall be selected in April/May and shall serve one-year terms commencing June 1.